setare-sabouri/React-Nike-Website/README.md

 # How to open project
 1. Clone link or Download zip file
-2. after opening project folder make sue you are in the right path then open terminal and write `"npm install"`  this command will add node-modules file to your project
+2. After opening project folder in VsCode make sure you are in the right path then open terminal and write `"npm install"`  this command will add node-modules file to your project
 3. then write `npm start` to run it

 # Figma Design